ECONOMIC & ECOLOGICAL BENEFITS

 Objective

-Redwood SWCD staff will partner with industry professionals to determine the environmental and economical impact of conservation practices on working farms within Redwood County.
+Redwood SWCD staff partnered with industry professionals to determine the environmental and economical impact of conservation practices on working farms within Redwood County.

 Cover Crops on Minnesota fields to improve soil health Redwood County Soil and Water Conservation District